 Medical Care During World War I

 During the war, 19 million men, on both sides, were wounded.
 Of those, approximately 500,000 had limbs amputated at medical units.

 Some other facts about medical care during the war:

 - Blood transfusions were used on a large scale for the first time.

-- World War One was the first conflict where vaccines prevented common illnesses.
+- World War I was the first conflict where vaccines prevented common illnesses.

 - Despite this, new diseases such as trench fever and Spanish flu made soldiers ill.

 - Once a patient reached a CCS, his chances of survival were quite good.

-- Despite being before the advent of antibiotics, quick treatment with antiseptics helped keep infection levels low.
+- Quick treatment with antiseptics helped keep infection levels low.